 Cut into thin slices.

-Put in a bowl with garlic,1 tbsp of olive oil and 1 tsp of paprika.
+Put in a bowl with the garlic,1 tablespoon of olive oil, and 1 teaspoon of paprika.

 Cover and put in the fridge for 30 minutes.